tolgasnet/patent-scraper/README.md

 The visualiser consumes the JSONL files as-is; engineers can reuse them downstream (CRM, analytics).

 ## CSV Exports
-The UI offers a “💾 Export CSV” button.
+The UI offers a “Export CSV” button.
 Click to download the current filtered subset as `filtered_patents.csv`.
 The file is streamed directly to the browser (no server-side persistence).
 Large datasets may take a moment to generate; if performance becomes an issue, consider batching or limiting the page size.

 ## Next Steps
 - Automate the weekly scrape via cron/GitHub Actions